 About JT Scott

-As an activist, I've fought for GLBTQI rights in the Commonwealth, fair wages and benefits for employees, our public right to health care, racial and economic justice, and am proud of the time I spent at Occupy Boston.
+As an activist, I've fought for LGBTQ+ rights in the Commonwealth, fair wages and benefits for employees, our public right to health care, racial and economic justice, and am proud of the time I spent at Occupy Boston.
 Locally, I've been very involved in the fight for affordable housing and responsible development in Somerville, including the many-years-process the city undertook planning the redevelopment of Union Square.

 In Somerville, I've been a member of Union United, the vice-chair of Union Square Neighbors, and a Board Member of Union Square Main Streets.
 Now, I'm honored to serve as your elected representative for Ward 2.

 Sign up for our email or volunteer list to get updates on the campaign and chances to get involved!